Can it be Fixed with PDR? A Complete Guide to Paintless Dent Repair

 Other Things That Cause Small Dents in Vehicles

 Many people want to know which body panels can be fixed with paintless dent repair on a vehicle.
 The answer to this question isn’t completely straightforward.
-It depends on the material that the body panel has been made of, the shape of the panel, the severity of the dent, and the location of the panel on the vehicle and how it affects access to behind the panel.
+It depends on the material that the body panel has been made of, the shape of the panel, the severity of the dent, the location of the panel on the vehicle and how it affects access to behind the panel.
 We’ve gathered some information on the types of body panels that can be fixed with PDR.

 Hoods can be fixed with Paintless Dent Repair

 If your vehicle’s hood sustains a small dent from hail, a falling object, a sports ball, or another circumstance, it can generally be repaired with the PDR process.
 As long as the paint is still okay and the dent is not too complex.
-A PDR technician will be able to repair the hood on your vehicle.
+A PDR technician can repair the hood on your vehicle.

-Most Doors can be Repaired with PDR
+Most Doors can be repaired with PDR

-If your door has a small to medium-sized dent from a collision, a door ding, or something else coming into contact with it, the door can generally be repaired with the PDR process.
-As long as the paint is not cracked, doesn’t have severe impact scratching, and the dent is not too complex, a PDR technician will be able to repair your door.
+If your door has a small to medium-sized dent from a collision, a door ding, or another impact, it can generally be repaired with the PDR process.
+As long as the paint is not cracked, doesn’t have severe impact scratches, and the dent is not too complex, a PDR technician will be able to repair your door.

-Typically Front Fenders can be Repaired with Paintless Dent Repair
+Typically, Front Fenders can be repaired with Paintless Dent Repair

-If your quarter panel has sustained a dent from a collision, a door ding, or something else coming into contact with it, it can generally be repaired with PDR so long as the paint is intact and the dent is not too complex.
-Some dents on body lines on a quarter panel end up being too sharp or complex in nature to be removed and for the fender to be restored to its original shape.
-In cases like these, body filler will need to be applied to the panel and your vehicle will have to be repaired with the traditional auto body repair process.
+If your quarter panel has sustained a dent from a collision, a door ding, or another impact, it can generally be repaired with PDR so long as the paint is intact and the dent is not too complex.
+Some dents on the body lines at the quarter-panel end are too sharp or complex to remove, and the fender needs to be restored to its original shape.
+In cases like these, body filler will need to be applied to the panel, and your vehicle will have to be repaired with the traditional auto body repair process.

 As long as the headliner in your vehicle can be removed, it is fairly easy for a PDR technician to access the area behind your dents and remove them from your vehicle’s roof.
-Hail damage and other roof dents from round objects falling on them can generally be removed as they do not damage your paint or severely deform the panel.
+Hail damage and other roof dents from round objects falling on them can generally be removed, as they do not damage your paint or severely deform the panel.
 In some cases, where a tree branch, a rock, or a heavy object has fallen on your roof, the dent may be too severe to be repaired with PDR.
 In these extreme cases, your vehicle will need body filler to be applied or even a new roof.

 Although it may seem like your paint has nothing to do with removing a dent from a metal or aluminum body panel, it actually has a lot to do with it and what the limits of the PDR process are!